magesuite/smile-docker-boilerplate/docs/03-docker-compose.md

 Then, run the following command to apply the change: `make up service=php`

+### Replacing npm with yarn

+Some packages require to use yarn instead of npm (e.g. elasticsuite premium).

+To replace npm with yarn, apply the following changes to the Makefile:

+- Replace `npm install` with `yarn install`.
+- Replace `npm exec grunt` with `yarn exec grunt`.

 ## Troubleshooting

 If you experience any issue related to your Docker containers, please follow these steps.